casdoor/casdoor-website/docs/application/config.md

 import CasdoorCard from "@site/src/components/CasdoorCard"
 ```

-After you deploy Casdoor on your server and set up your organization, you can now configure your applications!
+After deploying Casdoor and creating an organization, configure applications and their authentication settings.

-Let's see how to configure your application's authentication using Casdoor.
+This page explains how to configure application authentication using Casdoor.

 :::note

-For example, I want to set up my Forum using [Casnode](https://casnode.org).
+**Example:** Configuring a forum application using [Casnode](https://casnode.org).

 :::

-I create my application and fill in the necessary configuration details.
+Create an application and fill in the required configuration.

-Select the organization I created so that users in this organization can access this application.
+Select the organization you created so that users in that organization can access this application.

 ![Organization](/img/application/config/organization.png)

-Since this organization is named `my_organization`, I choose it from the drop-down menu.
+If your organization is named `my_organization`, select it from the drop-down menu.

 ![Select Organization](/img/application/config/selectorganization.png)

-Next, I want my users to be able to use Casdoor for authentication when they sign up.
-I fill in the redirect URL here as **<https://your-site-url.com/callback>**.
+To allow users to authenticate via Casdoor when they sign up, set the **Redirect URL** to your application’s callback URL (e.g. **`https://your-site-url.com/callback`**).

 :::caution

-Please note that the `callback URL` in the provider application should be Casdoor's callback URL, while the `Redirect URL` in Casdoor should be your website's callback URL.

-#### Further Understanding

-To make the authentication process work, the detailed steps are as follows:

-1. Users send a request to Casdoor.
-2. Casdoor uses the `Client ID` and `Client Secret` to authenticate with GitHub, Google, or other providers.
-3. If the authentication is successful, GitHub calls back to Casdoor to notify it about the successful authentication.
-Therefore, the GitHub authorization callback URL should be your Casdoor callback URL, which is **<http://your-casdoor-url.com/callback>**.
-4. Casdoor then informs the application about the authentication success.
-This means that the Casdoor callback URL should be your application's callback URL, which is **<http://your-site-url.com/callback>**.
+**Callback URL vs Redirect URL**

+- The **callback URL** configured in the provider (e.g. GitHub, Google) must be Casdoor’s callback URL: **`http://your-casdoor-url.com/callback`**.
+- The **Redirect URL** configured in Casdoor must be your application’s callback URL: **`http://your-site-url.com/callback`**.

 :::

+#### How the flow works

+1. The user initiates sign-in and is sent to Casdoor.
+2. Casdoor uses the application’s **Client ID** and **Client Secret** to authenticate with the provider (e.g. GitHub, Google).
+3. After successful authentication, the provider redirects back to Casdoor.
+The provider’s **callback URL** must be Casdoor’s callback: **`http://your-casdoor-url.com/callback`**.
+4. Casdoor then redirects to your application with the auth result.
+Casdoor’s **Redirect URL** must be your app’s callback: **`http://your-site-url.com/callback`**.

 ```mdx-code-block
 <div className={styles.signingradientborder}>